Data collected automatically : Server logs

 Our server logs automatically the IP address of every request sent to our server.

-- a request is sent every time your browser downloads something from our server, whether it’s the webpage, its stylesheets, images, fonts, etc
+- a request is sent every time your browser downloads something new from our server, whether it’s the webpage, its stylesheets, images, fonts, etc

 - your IP address is the public address, on the internet, of the modem through which you get online.
 With many Internet Service Providers, this address changes regularly.